logicalclocks/feature-store-api/docs/hopsworksai/aws/upgrade.md

 </p>

 ## Error handling
 There are two categories of errors that you may encounter during an upgrade.
-First, a permission error due to missing permission or a misconfigured policy in your instance profile, see [Error 1](#1-error-due-to-misconfigured-upgrade-permissions).
-Second, an error during the upgrade process running on your cluster, see [Error 2](#2-error-during-upgrade-process).
+First, a permission error due to missing permission or a misconfigured policy in your instance profile, see [Error 1](#error-1-misconfigured-upgrade-permissions).
+Second, an error during the upgrade process running on your cluster, see [Error 2](#error-2-upgrade-process-error).

-### 1 - Error due to misconfigured upgrade permissions
+### Error 1: Misconfigured upgrade permissions

 During the upgrade process, Hopsworks.ai starts by validating your instance profile permissions to ensure that it includes the required upgrade permissions.
 If one or more permissions are missing, or if the resource is not set correctly, you will be notified with an error message and a *Retry* button will appear as shown below: